top of page

-In 2004, a unique discovery was made at the early-medieval grave field of Solleveld, just south of the city of The Hague: a boat grave.
-Exactly two hundred kilometers, perfectly east, across the North Sea, from the legendary boat burial of Sutton Hoo.
-With this one-of-a-kind find, the Netherlands joined the ranks of ship burial countries—a list not to be underestimated.
-The nation's self-esteem went through the roof.
-Moreover, the story reminds us of the almost 1,500-year-old account of Procopius, in which this Greek historian describes how the men of this same region ferried the souls of the dead to Britain.
-Have they, in fact, found at Solleveld one of those ferrymen?
+In 2004, archaeologists made a remarkable discovery at the early medieval burial ground of Solleveld, just south of the city of The Hague: a boat grave.
+It lies almost exactly two hundred kilometres in a straight line due east across the North Sea from the legendary ship burial at Sutton Hoo.
+With this extraordinary find, the Netherlands joined the select group of nations known for ship burials—a distinction not to be taken lightly.
+National pride soared.
+The discovery also evokes the nearly 1,500-year-old account of Procopius of Caesarea, the Greek-Byzantine historian who wrote of men from this very region ferrying the souls of the dead to Britain.
+Could it be that the grave at Solleveld belonged to one of those ferrymen?
+Find out in this blog post.

-In his History of the Wars, written around the year AD 545, historian Procopius of Caesarea reports how souls of the dead are being rowed to the island Britta 'Britain.'
-It is the men living on the other side of the sea with Britain who carry out this macabre job.
-The coast where these men live is dotted with many small settlements where people fish, till the soil, and are involved in sea trade.
-According to Procopius, this land is under the jurisdiction of the Franks, but the people do not have to pay tribute.
-Instead, they are tasked with the rewarding activity of dragging souls.
+In his work Υπέρ τῶν πολέμων λόγοι (History of the Wars), written around AD 545, Procopius of Caesarea recounts how the souls of the dead are ferried across the sea to the island of Britta—Britain.
+The grim task, he explains, falls to the men who live on the opposite shore of the sea from Britain.
+Their coastline is dotted with small settlements, home to people who fish, farm the land, till its soil, and engage in maritime trade.
+According to Procopius, this territory lies under the authority of the Franks, yet its inhabitants are exempt from paying tribute.
+Instead, they are tasked with the rewarding activity of dragging souls across the water under the cover of night.

-East of Harlingerland, in the district of Norderland, a similar saga exists.
-This is the saga of Witte Aaland 'white island' and how fisherman Jan Hugen ships at winter solstice 300 dead souls across the sea.
-Every year on this day, at the stroke of midday, a short man dressed in a yellow coat with silver buttons, carrying a cane with golden knob, appeared at the house of Jan Hugen in the village of Neßmersiel.
+East of Harlingerland, in Landschaft Norderland, a similar saga exists.
+This is the saga of Witte Aaland (‘white island’) and how fisherman Jan Hugen ships at winter solstice 300 dead souls across the sea.
+Every year on this day, at the stroke of midday, a short man dressed in a yellow coat with silver buttons, carrying a cane with a golden knob, appears at the house of Jan Hugen in the village of Neßmersiel.
 Both agreed on the price Jan would ship the souls to Witte Aaland that same night.
-Once Jan arrived at Witte Aaland, a voice would call the names of the dead.
+Once Jan arrived on Witte Aaland, a voice would call the names of the dead.
 After the voice had become silent, Jan could sail back to Neßmersiel on the mainland.

 Solleveld boat grave